OpenTermsArchive/contrib-versions/Allrecipes/Privacy Policy.md

 Meredith Privacy PolicyEffective February 16, 2017Quick Links

+*   To read our EU privacy policy click here
 *   To read our detailed privacy policy click here
 *   To opt-out of many third-party tracking technologies for interest-based advertising, follow the instructions here
 *   To opt-out of precise location tracking of your mobile device, follow the instructions here